rmerat/Caterra-1/README.md

 crop row detection, as well as vanishing point detection and RANSAC for improved accuracy.
-Results show that the system is able to detect crop rows with a median accuracy of 82% following the formula of the crop row detection accuracy developed by Vidovi ́c et al
+Results show that the system is able to detect crop rows with a median accuracy of 82% following the formula of the crop row detection accuracy.

 ## Setup